 Kibana mappings are important whenever you want to perform any sort of action on a field, such as visualize it, aggregate by it, or use it in an alert.

 Kibana maps each field by value type so it knows how to display it according to its capabilities.
-For example:

 - If it’s a string, Kibana won’t allow you to run any mathematical queries on the field.

 - If it’s an analyzed field, such as